 "We were really glad to have ended the first set like that even though we lost, said Chervinsky, a senior from Florida.
 "We had good momentum, fought back really well and had a good game plan, so at least we were not on our back foot starting the second set and I think that really showed."

-Once won the second set and got to the tiebreaker, Chervinsky and Collard had found their form and once they built a 4-0 lead, Center and Fakih could not find any momentum until it was too late.
+Once they won the second set and got to the tiebreaker, Chervinsky and Collard had found their form and once they built a 4-0 lead, Center and Fakih could not find any momentum until it was too late.

 "I don't think it's a mistake that we won five of them," said Collard, a senior from Canada.
 "We really put ourselves in a position to win all of the super tiebreakers.
 In every single match we got our things together to be ready for the super tiebreakers.
 At that moment, nothing matters but those ten points."